 There can be no guarantees that the Company will be able to obtain or maintain all the necessary licenses and permits to explore, develop, or maintain its continued operations, or that the Company will be able to comply with all the conditions imposed.
-The current operating permit and plant capacity limitations at the Los Santos Project allows Almonty to process up to 500,000 tonnes of ore per annum.
+The current operating permits and plant capacity limitations at the Los Santos Project allows Almonty to process up to 500,000 tonnes of ore per annum.
 Any increase in available ore or significant increase in the concentration of tungsten contained in the ore may require the Company to expand its production and processing capabilities.
-There is no guarantee that Almonty would be able to obtain the necessary permits in order to increase production.
+There is no guarantee that Almonty will be able to obtain the necessary permits in order to expand its production footprint.